h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_7_MAP_Formula.md

 ### Example 6: Understanding the Variance Ratio

 #### Problem Statement
-Let's explore how the variance ratio ($r = \frac{\sigma_0^2}{\sigma^2}$) influences MAP estimates.
-A pharmaceutical company has prior knowledge about the effectiveness of a drug, believing its efficacy score is 60 (on a scale of 0-100) with a variance of 16.
-They run a clinical trial with 4 patients who show efficacy scores of [70, 75, 68, 73].
-The measurement variance is 4.
-Calculate and compare MAP estimates for three scenarios: (1) original variances, (2) higher prior uncertainty, and (3) lower measurement error.
+A pharmaceutical company is evaluating the efficacy of a new drug in their clinical trials.
+They need to understand how different levels of uncertainty in prior knowledge and measurement accuracy affect the MAP estimate.

+Given:
+- Prior belief about drug efficacy score: $\mu_0 = 60$ (on a scale of 0-100)
+- Prior variance: $\sigma_0^2 = 16$
+- Observed efficacy scores from 4 patients: $[70, 75, 68, 73]$
+- Measurement variance: $\sigma^2 = 4$

+Calculate the MAP estimate for the drug's true efficacy score under the following three scenarios:
+1. Original parameters as given above
+2. Higher prior uncertainty: $\sigma_0^2 = 64$ (less confidence in prior)
+3. Lower measurement error: $\sigma^2 = 1$ (more accurate measurements)

+For each scenario, determine how the changing variance ratio affects the MAP estimate's proximity to either the prior mean or the sample mean.

 #### Solution